Residential Organics Recycling

 Each hauler has its own processes, so we recommend you read the information provided by your specific waste hauler.
 Many haulers are providing service guides, town halls and other mailings or website information to help answer these details.

-Paper products such as newspaper or lightly soiled napkins may be allowed in your organic waste bin.
-Your hauler will provide specific details on these items.
-For many haulers, compostable-labeled items and bags may not be acceptable at this time for various reasons related to processing.
+Paper products such as newspapers or lightly soiled napkins may be allowed in your organic waste bin.
+Your waste hauler will provide specific details on these items.
+For many waste haulers, compostable-labeled items and bags may not be accepted due to various processing-related reasons.

 There are many optional measures residents can take to help reduce odors or pests.
-Haulers will provide information specific to the bins and service provided for your area.
-There are various resources available online including how to reduce food waste at home, freezing food for leftovers, or how to safely keep food waste stored until placing into your bins on your regularly scheduled pick up days.
+Waste haulers will provide information specific to the bins and service provided for your area.
+There are various resources available online, including how to reduce food waste at home, freezing food for leftovers, and how to safely store food waste until it is placed in your bins on your regularly scheduled pickup days.

 No. This is a mandated requirement by the State of California.

-Haulers will be required to conduct audits to monitor contamination and report compliance of organic waste recycling.
-Most cities and haulers will be working with residents to help educate on proper organics recycling and may initially provide notifications as needed.
-All cities, special districts and unincorporated areas are required to meet state mandated compliance or risk financial penalties, which may result in fines to non-compliant residents or possible denial of service for contaminated bins.
+Waste haulers will be required to conduct audits to monitor contamination and report compliance with organic waste recycling.
+Most cities and haulers will work with residents to educate them on proper organics recycling and may initially provide notifications as needed.
+All cities, special districts, and unincorporated areas are required to meet state-mandated compliance or risk financial penalties, which may result in fines to non-compliant residents or possible denial of service for contaminated bins.